melikebilen/TDOA_Project/README.md

    ## Steps to use the code

     1) Make sure you have the IDE that you prefer, I have used PyCharm Community Edition.
-Make sure you have Android

     2) After setting up the environment, you can download the zip file.
 You should unzip the file that you have downloaded.